exonum/exonum-doc/src/advanced/consensus/requests.md

 - If this `Propose` was requested, cancel the request.
-A list of nodes that should have all transactions mentioned in the `Propose` message is copied from the `RequestState` before its deletion to request missing transactions if necessary (copy is placed into `RequestState` for `RequestTransactions` to be sent on the next step)
+A list of nodes that should have all transactions mentioned in the `Propose` message is copied from the `RequestState` before its deletion to request missing transactions if necessary
-- If certain transactions from the `Propose` are not known, send `RequestTransactions` to the author of `Propose`
+- If certain transactions from the `Propose` are not known, send `RequestTransactions` to the author of `Propose`.
+Set the nodes in `RequestState` for this request as calculated on the previous step.

 ### Receiving `Prevote`